LED bulbs use 75% less energy than incandescent bulbs — DOE

 • Tesla Roof: A specialized crew must come out.
 They have to pry up the interlocking glass tiles (without cracking them).
 Finding the specific fault in a string of 500 tiny tiles is electrical needle-in-a-haystack work.
 Total Cost: $$$$.

-• GAF Shingle: You have to rip the shingle off the roof (breaking the seal).
-You cannot just "unplug" it; it's part of the waterproof barrier.
+• GAF Shingle: You have to rip the shingle off the roof, which breaks the seal.
+The module is part of the waterproof barrier, so repairs are closer to roofing work than panel swapping.

 Proprietary Lock-In Risk: If you buy standard QCells or REC panels and one breaks in 10 years, you can replace it with any standard panel.
 They are universal shapes.
 If you buy a Tesla Roof and Tesla discontinues that specific tile shape in 2030... you are in big trouble.
 You cannot mix-and-match shingles.